then reload this page.

 $y=a(x-h)^2+k$ that matches the data.

-Use the direction that the parabola opens to guess the value of $a$.
+Use the shape of the parabola to find the value of $a$.
 The error to

-the right of the grid will be 0.0 (and it will disappear) when your parabola matches the data.]
+the right of the grid will be 0.0 — and it will disappear — when your parabola matches the

-Question 3.
-Click inside the grid to the left and drag the mouse to the left or right.
+Click or tap inside the grid to the left and drag to the left or

-To the right of the grid you will see the x and $y$-values of the point on
+right.
+To the right of the grid you will see the $y$-value of the point on

 the graph with the $x$-value you have selected.

 You can also use the left and right arrow keys to move in small increments.

 Example: Find an equation for the parabola without using the sliders.

 Now all that is left to do is find the value of $a$.
 To do this, pick another point on the